g8hh/the-tree-of-life/docs/custom-tab-layouts.md

     (Works with strings, numbers, and Decimals!)

 - slider: Lets the user input a value with a slider.
 The argument a 3-element array: [name, min, max].
-    The name is the name of the variable in player[layer] that the input that the input is for, and min and max are the limits of the slider.
+    The name is the name of the variable in player[layer] that the input  is for, and min and max are the limits of the slider.
     (Does not work for Decimal values)

+- drop-down: Lets the user input a value with a dropdown menu.
+The argument a 2-element array: [name, options].
+    The name is the name of the variable in player[layer] that the input is for, and options is an array of strings for options you can use.

 - upgrades: The layer's upgrades.
 The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.